 Foreign Currency risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-There is no foreign currency exposure as at the year ending 31st March, 2022 and as at the year ending 31st March, 2021.
-Hence, the Company's loss for the year would have no impact.
+There is no foreign currency exposure as at the year ending 31st March, 2022 and 31st March, 2021.
+Hence, the Company's Profit and Loss for the year would have no